 Gesture Recognizers are Apple's answer to the problem: How do I keep all those touches straight!?!?
 It's about tracking touch state over time, and UIGestureRecognizer subclasses give us a standard and composable way to manage that complexity.
 We'll look at how recognizers work, how they compete to decide which one "wins", see a custom complex gesture recognizer in action, and discuss how to leverage this in your applications.
 Complete with demo and sample code!

 This workshop is for people who are past the basics of iOS development and are interested in developing 2D games.
 When you finish, you will have developed two mini-games and have an understanding of how to prototype and test game ideas and mechanics.
-We will also cover how to integrate physics and Apple's Game Center and Game Kit device communication into your apps.
+We will also cover how to prototype physics games and integrate Apple's Game Center and Game Kit device communication into your apps.

 When we are done you will be able to:

 This is an intermediate session, and it is assumed that attendees are iOS developers.
 At a minimum, you should know how to build and run apps, link and use iOS frameworks.
-You should have an Apple computer with Xcode 4.4 or higher.
+You should have an Apple computer with Xcode 4.6 or higher.
 Being able to deploy to an iOS device during the session is optional, but may be helpful.
 You should also bring an iPad with at least iOS 6.1 and install the Codea application that we’ll use throughout the workshop.

 Find out how Microsoft's Windows Azure Mobile Services can add the backend capabilities you need, including push notifications, authentication and data, to your iOS applications in minutes.
 See how easy it is to work with structured data in the cloud using the native Objective-C SDK and send push notifications via APNS in a single line of code!
 You can even secure your data with server scripts for authorization and more.
 There'll be very few slides, plenty of live coding and lots of demos.